arm61/pylj/docs/source/custom-potentials.md

 ## Mixtures

-A mixture is more species and one `pair_potentials` entry for each species with itself and for each pair of different species, in either order:
+A mixture is a `Model` with more species and one entry for each species with itself and for each pair of different species, in either order:

 ```python
 from pylj.potentials import LennardJones